VOX SOUND LIMITED (VSL) AC50s

 "Beat Instrumental" magazine, July 1971.
 Only two valve amps: the AC30 and V100.
 For material on "Vox Sound Limited", which superceded "Vox Sound Equipment Limited" in mid 1970, see this page, with further links there.

-The first we see of the AC50 after 1969 is in 1975 - the new Arbiter-made amps with the "old-fashioned" VOX logo in gold letters.
+The first we see of the AC50 after 1969 is in 1975 - new Dallas-made amps with the "old-fashioned" VOX logo in gold letters.

 The address of the new company: Elm Road, Vanguard Way, Shoeburyness, Essex.
-Naturally this was Dallas Arbiter, the address of which is given in trade journals of the time as: DALLAS MUSICAL LTD. Dallas House, Vanguard Way, Shoeburyness, Essex SS3 9QX, Tel 037008-4121/5.
+Naturally this was Dallas, given in trade journals of the time as: DALLAS MUSICAL LTD. Dallas House, Vanguard Way, Shoeburyness, Essex SS3 9QX, Tel 037008-4121/5.

 Elm Road and Vanguard Way are here on Google satellite view.

-Below, the Arbiter/Hayman drum factory at Shoeburyness into which production of the new Vox amps was moved (in late 1973 / early 1974):
+Below, the Dallas/Hayman drum factory at Shoeburyness into which production of the new Vox amps was moved (in late 1973 / early 1974):

 Photo Mark Goodwin.

 Build quality is excellent.
-One way to tell an early Arbiter AC50 from a later one is by the presence or not of a voltage selector.
+One way to tell an early Dallas AC50 from a later one is by the presence or not of a voltage selector.
 Later amps did away with them.